hyker/riks-samples/mqtt/net/Readme.md

 5. Select the configuration file and change the value of *Copy to Output Directory* to *Copy if newer*.
 6. Change the variable *configFile* in *RiksSamplesMQTTClientMain.cs* to point to the included configuration file.
 7. Click *Start* to run the demo.

+### Troubleshooting

+If you get System.BadImageFormatException or something similar, you might need to change the platform target of your project from *Any CPU* to *x86* or *x64* depending on your system.